Avaiga/taipy-doc/docs/manuals/cli/manage-versions.md

 ```

 ## List all versions
-To list all versions of your Taipy Core application, you can run the version management command
+To list all versions of your Taipy application, you can run the version management command
 with *--list* or *-l* option.

 ```console